NorseJedi/akkar2/readme.txt

 NOTE: Akkar 2.x is no longer being developed.
 A v3 is in development and will have all new code.
 This code is only here for minor bugfixes and changes while waiting for Akkar3.

+To install this version - which you are doing completely at your own risk - you only need to copy the contents of the akkar directory to where you want to install, and then point your browser to the install.php file on your webserver URL.

+No, it's not pretty, and it's old, but it works.
+Kind of.

 ###############################################################################
                             AKKAR 2.4